eaasi/user-handbook/source/resources/glossary.rst

   Content
       Content are items from a digital collection; that is, digital information or works from institutional collections intended for representation (via :term:`software`) and interpretation by users (in an :term:`environment`).
-Within EaaSI, the line between Software and Content
-      (which may also be a piece of “software” in the general sense) is largely contextual and workflow related: a file or file-set is “Software” if it is intended to be used as a tool to accurately render and interact with software-dependent Content.
+Within EaaSI, the line between Software and Content (which may also be a piece of “software” in the general sense) is largely contextual and workflow related - a file or file-set is “Software” if it is intended to be used as a tool to accurately render and interact with software-dependent Content.
 A file or file-set is Content if it is the intended target of rendering.
 (It is assumed that Content may be subject to further access restrictions depending on digital collection practice at each :term:`node host`)

   Content Environment
       A "Content Environment" is a :term:`derivative` environment in which :term:`content` has been imported, saved, and/or installed into an existing environment.
 The intended use of a Content Environment is to provide access to digital/collection objects as they would have been rendered in their original (or a representative) computing environment.
-Content environments are marked with the 'Content' label in the EaaSI interface and can not be published to the :term:`EaaSI Network`.
+Content Environments are marked with the 'Content' label in the EaaSI interface and can not be published to the :term:`EaaSI Network`.

   Derivative